 The first time I ever encountered the automatic date formatting in Excel, I assumed that I had done something incorrect.
 So I went back to the cell that had been automatically converted to a date, erased the data, then carefully entered my information again.
 As soon as I navigated from the cell, it switch back to a date format.
 If you have had a similar experience, then you are certainly not alone.

 But you can make a simple change to any cell in which this action is occurring, and the information that you enter into that cell will remain in the exact format that you typed.

-Open the Microsoft Excel file in Excel 2010 that contains the cells that are being automatically formatted.
+Step 1: Open the Microsoft Excel file in Excel 2010 that contains the cells that are being automatically formatted.

 This process is ideally performed on cells before you enter the information that Excel will convert to the date format.
 After you convert existing cell data to the correct format, the value displayed in the cell will likely not be the value that you had originally entered.
 You will need to go back and re-enter the correct information after changing the cell format.

 Additionally, if you want to reformat an entire row or column, click the row or column heading to select the entire row or column.
 You can choose the Format Cells option by right-clicking on any group of highlighted cells.

-Click the Number tab at the top of the window, then click the Text option in the left column of the window.
+Step 3: Click the Number tab at the top of the window, then click the Text option in the left column of the window.
 Click OK when you are done.